The Bodyguard (1992 film): Filming and locations

-Filming began in Los Angeles in November 1991, with other locations including Long Beach, California, Miami, Florida, and California's Fallen Leaf Lake.
-For the climactic Academy Awards sequence, the Academy of Motion Picture Arts and Sciences permitted the film to use the award name, but not any of the trophies themselves.
-On January 3, 1992, a fatal accident occurred on set in Downtown Los Angeles, when 33-year-old grip driver William Vitagliano was pinned between two cranes carrying lighting equipment, and died from his injuries at a nearby hospital.
+Principal photography began at Los Angeles on November 25, 1991 and ended at Miami Beach, Florida on March 27, 1992, with other locations including Long Beach, Lake Tahoe and California's Fallen Leaf Lake.
+For the climactic Academy Awards sequence, the Academy of Motion Picture Arts and Sciences permitted the film to use the award name but not any of the trophies themselves.

+On January 3, 1992, a fatal accident occurred on set in Downtown Los Angeles, when 33-year-old grip driver William Vitagliano was pinned between two cranes carrying lighting equipment and died from his injuries at a nearby hospital.
 Legal action was later brought against the manufacturers of the lifts, which resulted in an out-of-court settlement.